wqking/obfupy/doc/util.md

 ## Functions

+#### readTextFile(fileName)

+Reads from the file `fileName` and returns the entire contents as a string.

 #### writeTextFile(fileName, content)

-Write `content` as string to file `fileName`, encoded in 'utf-8'.
+Writes `content` as a string to the file `fileName`, encoded in 'utf-8'.

 #### writeOutputFiles(documentManager, basePath, outputPath)

-Write all files in `documentManager` to folder `outputPath`. `documentManager` is an instance of `DocumentManager`.
+Writes all files in `documentManager` to folder `outputPath`. `documentManager` is an instance of `DocumentManager`.
-The sub folder structure is constructed from `basePath` and the document file name.
-For example, if the files in `documentManager` is loaded from folder '/project/mytest/', then `basePath` should set to '/project/mytest/'.
-A file '/project/mytest/src/whatever/main.py' will write to 'outputPath/src/whatever/main.py'.
+The subfolder structure is constructed from `basePath` and the document file name.
+For example, if the files in `documentManager` are loaded from folder '/project/mytest/', `basePath` should be set to '/project/mytest/'.
+The file '/project/mytest/src/whatever/main.py' will be written to 'outputPath/src/whatever/main.py'.

 #### loadDocumentsFromFiles(fileNameList)

-Load `Document` from each file name in `fileNameList`. `fileNameList` is a list of file names.
+Loads `Document`s from each file name in `fileNameList`. `fileNameList` is a list of file names.
 The function returns a list of `Document` objects.
 The returned value can be passed to `DocumentManager.addDocument()`.

 #### findFiles(path, pattern = '*.py', recursive = True)

-Find all files in `path` of `pattern`. `path` is a string.
+Finds all files in `path` of `pattern`. `path` is a string.
 If `recursive` is True, all sub folders in `path` will be searched.
 The function returns a list of file names.
-The file name has full absolute path.
+File names have full absolute path.

 #### ensureLinuxPath(path)

-Ensure the path delimiter in `path` is '/', even on Windows. `path` is a string or a list of string.
+Ensures that the path delimiter in `path` is '/', even on Windows. `path` is a string or a list of strings.
-The function returns a string of the new path if `path` is a string, or a list of string if `path` is a list.
+If `path` is a string, the function returns the string of the new path; if `path` is a list, the function returns a list of strings.
-Note on Windows the driver delimiter is still '\', but the path delimiter will be '/', such as 'c:\/project/whatever/another'.
+Note that on Windows, the driver delimiter is still '\', but the path separator will be '/', for example 'c:\/project/whatever/another'.
-This function is useful to normalize the path, and make it easier to check if a path contains a sub folder, such as we can check `'/whatever/' in path` on any platform.
+This function can be used to normalize paths and make it easier to check if a path contains subfolders, for example, we can check for `'/whatever/' in path' on any platform.

 #### listSymbols(documentManager, regexps = None)